European Common Aviation Area: Brexit

-Because the UK has left the European Union (Brexit), the UK is no longer part of the Common Aviation Area.
-Unless permission or new treaties with the UK are made, aviation to and from the UK may stop.
+Because the UK left the European Union (Brexit), the UK is no longer part of the Common Aviation Area.
+Permission or new treaties with the UK needed to be made so that aviation to and from the UK wouldn't stop.
 There was a delay in this hard Brexit until the end of 2020, because the Brexit withdrawal agreement states that most EU rules continue to be valid for the UK during 2020.
-However, EU has approved regulations 2019/494 and 2019/505 in order to secure air traffic between UK and EU plus EEA.
+However, EU approved regulations 2019/494 and 2019/505 in order to secure air traffic between UK and EU plus EEA.

-Also, the British government has taken various steps to ensure the continuation of air travel, such as an open skies agreement with the United States.
-The British airline EasyJet which has many flights outside the UK has set up a subsidiary in Austria (easyJet Europe) whilst keeping its headquarters in Luton, England.
+Also, the British government took various steps to ensure the continuation of air travel, such as an open skies agreement with the United States.
+The British airline EasyJet, which has many flights outside the UK, set up a subsidiary in Austria (easyJet Europe) whilst keeping its headquarters in Luton, England.